Panellus pusillus: Bioluminescent history

 In Japan, modern science started after the Meiji Revolution in 1868.
 Most likely, S. Kawamura was the first Japanese individual who studied the bioluminescence of fungi.
-In his descriptive paper of O. japonicus, he also reported the effects of nitrogen, hydrogen, and oxygen gasses on the luminosity of O. japonicus fruitbodies, showing that the luminescence did not fade when it was treated with oxygen.
+In his descriptive paper of Omphalotus japonicus, he also reported the effects of nitrogen, hydrogen, and oxygen gasses on the luminosity of O. japonicus fruitbodies, showing that the luminescence did not fade when it was treated with oxygen.
 These results are basically the same as those using O. olearius by Fabre, as described above.
 Kawamura also observed that the juice squeezed out from the luminous gills had no luminosity.

 Airth and McElroy detected luminescence when a hot-water extract from the mycelia of the luminous fungus Armillaria mellea and a cold-water extract from the mycelia of the luminous fungus 'Collybia velutipes' were mixed in the presence of NADH or NADPH.
 Airth and Foerster showed that this reaction consists of at least two steps, involving the reduction of unidentified dehydro- or oxyluciferin (luciferin precursor) by NADH or NADPH with a soluble enzyme (approximately 25 kDa) and light-emitting oxidation of luciferin by molecular oxygen with an insoluble membrane-bound enzyme.
 Airth and Foerster also showed that a cold-water extract from Panellus stipticus (Panus stipticus, in their paper) mycelia (luminescent strain) exhibited luminescence activity for a hot-water extract from A. mellea mycelia with NADH.
 Based on these results, they suggested that fungal luminescence is explained as a luciferin–luciferase reaction, and the presence of reduced pyridine nucleotides in the reaction mixture is key to reproducing the luminescence in vitro.
 It has been theorized that the bioluminescence serves to attract insects or other pollinators for spore dispersal, but there isn't a lot of evidence supporting this theory.

 Currently, the phenomenon of fungi bioluminescence is familiar to many people in Japan.
 For example, there are the characters of the Pokémon Card Game, capsule toys, and picture books that focus on luminous mushrooms.
 TV programs featuring mushrooms often include the topics of luminescence of some mushroom species.
 Artificial cultivation methods of M. chlorophos have been established, and the species has been used for special exhibitions in several local museums and botanical gardens (e.g., Hachijo Visitor Center, Tokyo; Yumenoshima Tropical Greenhouse Dome, Tokyo; and Nagoya City Science Museum, Aichi).
 A culture kit is available online.
 Night-time hiking ecotours to watch glowing M. chlorophos are one of the most economically significant tour activities in Hachijo Isl. and Bonin Isls, and trips to watch glowing M. lux-coeli have occasionally been held at various localities in southern Japan, such as the Amami Islands, Mt.
 Yokokura, and Ukui Peninsula.